FortiShield/fortishield-qa/tests/integration/test_wazuh_db/README.md

-# Wazuh DB
+# Fortishield DB
-This tests are aimed to test all the functionality of WazuhDB Daemon.
+This tests are aimed to test all the functionality of FortishieldDB Daemon.
 They will...